 I once gave a talk on Lenten fasting and mortification at a gathering of Catholic professionals.
-One of the attendees came up to me afterward, slightly annoyed, and said that fasting and mortification were not part of her spirituality.
+One of the attendees came up to me afterward, slightly annoyed, and said fasting and mortification were not part of her spirituality.
 “I can follow Jesus perfectly well without them,” she said.
 “I focus instead on doing good.”
 (Ironically, that day was a Friday during Lent, and she had purchased fancy cupcakes for everyone.)

 I responded with a question.
 “Then what did Jesus mean when he said, ‘Whoever wishes to come after me must deny himself’?”
 (Matt.
 16:24).

 In recent years, many Catholics have taken on Lenten “self-giving” penances rather than engaging in those that are more explicitly acts of self-denial.
-Thus, rather than give up things such as sweets, coffee, eating animal flesh (even on Fridays), or some other good thing, there is an exhortation to do such things as pray an extra chaplet, visit a shut-in, devote more time to spiritual reading, or some other such activity.
-Or even to “fast” from vices such as unkindness.
+Thus, rather than give up things such as sweets, coffee, eating animal flesh (even on Fridays), or some other good thing, there is an exhortation to do such things as pray an extra chaplet, visit a shut-in, devote more time to spiritual reading, or some other such activity—or even to “fast” from vices such as unkindness.

 Prayer and works of mercy are both wonderful and necessary Lenten practices.
 However, if we do not practice self-denial of things that are good, then we miss the point of Lent.

 Two principles are relevant here.
 First, Jesus remains our model and exemplar.
-You can bet that Our Lord engaged in much prayer and intercession during his forty days in the desert.
+You can bet that our Lord engaged in much prayer and intercession during his forty days in the desert.
 But he did so while engaging in rigorous and meaningful self-denial.
 Scripture states that Jesus fasted while in the desert (Luke 4:2).
 The Catechism of the Catholic Church reminds us, “By the solemn forty days of Lent the Church unites herself each year to the mystery of Jesus in the desert” (540).
 The Church has been fasting for 2,000 years.
-The legitimacy and moral authority of fasting speaks for itself.
+The legitimacy and moral authority of fasting speak for themselves.

-Second, in neglecting to fast we could be inadvertently feeding the beast.
-One of the effects of the fall is an inordinate love of self.
+Second, in neglecting to fast, we could be inadvertently feeding the beast.
+One of the effects of the Fall is an inordinate love of self.
 We often think too highly of ourselves.
 We allow our appetites to run amok.
 One of the purposes of the season of Lent is to attack this inordinate love of self.

 Indeed, fantasizing about being more than what they were is how Adam and Eve were tricked by the devil into rejecting God. “‘You will not certainly die,’ the serpent said to the woman.
 ‘For God knows that when you eat from the tree your eyes will be opened, and you will be like God’” (Gen. 3:4-5).
 It is worth noting that when the devil plied this temptation, Adam and Eve had not yet fallen.
 In other words, human nature was still as God had made it: intact and unbroken.
 It was by luring them to inordinate self-love that the devil got them to fall for his sordid trap.
 We’ve been paying the price ever since.

 Our brokenness is a force to be reckoned with.
 It can easily bring us down into all sorts of dysfunction and sin.
 In his letter to the Ephesians, Paul gives a strong exhortation to attack that broken self, what he calls our old self: “You should put away the old self of your former way of life, corrupted through deceitful desires, and be renewed in the spirit of your minds, and put on the new self, created in God’s way in righteousness and holiness of truth” (Eph.
 4:22-24).
-Paul identifies our old self as the source of our sinfulness, our disordered passions, our refusal to follow the Lord and, ultimately, our unhappiness.
+Paul identifies our old self as the source of our sinfulness; our disordered passions; our refusal to follow the Lord; and, ultimately, our unhappiness.
 To allow it to exist is foolishness.
 We must declare war on it instead.

 We put our old self to death by mortification.
 Mortification comes from two Latin words, mortem and facere; together they mean “to bring about death.”
 It consists of the practice of measured denial of our lower appetites and desire for sensual pleasure.
 To mortify ourselves brings liberation.
 Indeed, the Catechism calls self-denial one of “the preconditions of all true freedom” (2223).